oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/02.Filters/01.forward/docs.en.md

 ---
-title: Forward emails from Disroot to your primary email
+title: "Email: Forwarding from Disroot to another email account"
 published: true
 visible: true
+indexed: true
+updated:
 taxonomy:
     category:
         - docs
+    tags:
+        - email
+        - forward
+        - settings
 page-toc:
     active: false
 ---

-# Foreard Disroot mail to another E-mail account
+# Forwarding Disroot mail to another E-mail account

 We understand that not everyone wants to use **Disroot** mail as their daily driver.
-People have their mail accounts for years and it is hard, not practical or in some cases even impossible for them to switch to another provider such as Disroot.
+People have their mail accounts for years and it's hard, not practical or, in some cases, even impossible for them to switch to another provider such as **Disroot**.

 However, there are important information you should not miss out on.

  - Get notifications for **Forum** and **Nextcloud**.
-Those services are tight to **Disroot** email and you cannot change it.
+Those services are tight to **Disroot** email and you can't change it.
  - To be up to date with what's going on in **Disroot**.
-Every three / six weeks we are sending email to all users informing them about recent developments, new features and services.
-We are also sending information about scheduled downtime of services if they are longer then 20 min.
-We have no intention to spam you with too much information so don't worry about that.
+Every three / six weeks we're sending email to all users informing them about recent developments, new features and services.
+We're also sending information about scheduled downtime of services if they are longer than 20 min.
+We have no intention to spam you with too much, information so don't worry about that.

-In this short how-to we would like to show you how to forward your **Disroot** emails to your preferred email address (it should take you no more than three minutes to get this setup).
+This short how-to will show you how to forward your **Disroot** emails to your preferred email address (it should take you no more than three minutes to get this setup).

 ## Steps needed to forward your mail